curl/curl/docs/URL-SYNTAX.md

 ### Windows-specific FILE details

 curl accepts that the FILE URL's path starts with a "drive letter".
-That's a single letter `a` to `z` followed by a colon or a pipe character (`|`).
+That is a single letter `a` to `z` followed by a colon or a pipe character (`|`).

 The Windows operating system itself will convert some file accesses to perform